wilaak/radix-router/README.md

 ## How does it work?

 As the name suggests, RadixRouter utilizes a radix tree (also called a *compact prefix tree* or *Patricia trie*) to organize routes by their common prefixes.
 This structure enables extremely fast lookups, since each segment of the path is only compared once as the tree is traversed.
-Instead of checking every registered route, the router follows the path through the tree, making route matching O(k), where *k* is the number of segments in the path.
+Instead of checking every registered route, the router follows the path through the tree.

 Here's a simplified visualization of how routes are stored: